The Plant Explained

 References

-- Lans C. — Cyperus rotundus and hair growth modulation.
+- Molecular docking — Cyperus rotundus constituents and 5α-reductase.
 PubMed.

 - Peerzada A.M. et al. — Cyperus rotundus L.: traditional uses, phytochemistry, and pharmacological activities.
 PubMed.